iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 runs-on: ubuntu-latest
 ```

 The job runs on the latest Ubuntu architecture on the GitHub Actions runner machine.
-Typically `ubuntu-latest` is the standard choice when system specific commands aren't required.
+Typically `ubuntu-latest` is the standard choice when system-specific commands aren't required.

 ```yaml
 needs: deploy